voxel51/fiftyone/docs/source/cli/index.rst

     optional arguments:
-      -h, --help            show this help message and exit -f, --force           whether to force download the model if it is already downloaded -d MODELS_DIR, --models-dir MODELS_DIR
+      -h, --help            show this help message and exit -f, --force           whether to force download the model if it is already downloaded
-                            a custom directory to which to download the model

 **Examples**